 This is a big ride with few bailout points, bring lots of food and water and be prepared for mountain weather.

-.
+At the TRT trailhead and parking lot, make a right turn and continue on the Tahoe Rim Trail: Brockway to Wilderness Boundary.
 You'll ride an out-and-back on the TRT to the Mt.
 Rose Wilderness Boundary at about 9000' elevation.
 This is a great climb with a mix of smooth, fast singletrack, rocky sections, loose shale, and some tricky technical uphills (everything is rideable, but sometimes tough to power through because of the altitude).

 Enjoy the tough climb and the amazing views into Martis Valley on one side and Lake Tahoe on the other.
 Be sure to scout out some of the rock steps and ramps for the way back.
 The trail flows beautifully on the way back, making the tough climb totally worthwhile.

 On the way out, you may notice a signpost with a TRT and "No Motos" sign on the right side of the trail with a well-used singletrack.
 Make a note of this signpost, this will be your turn on the way back.
 (This trail has the awesome Forest Service name, 18E04A).

 Right at about mile 16 on this ride, you'll be making a left turn onto a new singletrack at the previously mentioned signpost.
 The turn comes up near the bottom of a fast downhill, so be on the lookout.